-On the newly cloned Session_Manager profile screen, click the Edit button (not shown).
+On the newly cloned Session Manager profile screen, click the Edit button (not shown).

-For the, From, To and Request-Line headers, select Overwrite in the Replace Action column and enter the enterprise SIP domain avaya.lab.com, in the Overwrite Value column of these headers, as shown below.
+For the Request-Line, To and From headers, select Overwrite in the Replace Action column and enter the enterprise SIP domain sil.miami.avaya.com, in the Overwrite Value column of these headers, as shown below.
 This is the domain known by Session Manager, defined in Section 6.2.
 Default values were used for all other fields.
 Click Finish.